 Nietzsche actually considered himself a humanist and someone who celebrated life.
 It was everyone else who had misunderstood life.
 Nietzsche was influenced by the emerging evolutionary and biological science of the 19th century, as well as Friedrich Schelling’s naturphilosophie.
 For Nietzsche, the naturalistic materialist he was, all life sprang from the natural world.
 All life followed the basic biological impulses that were being discovered by 19th century biological and vitalistic science: Life was not mechanical like the 17th and 18th century scientists and philosophers believed (e.g. man as a machine) but that life was chaotic, organic, and aimed at one thing – more life.
 But we can never really get “more life.”
 Just like we can’t get more being.
 We are life.
 So are task is to say yes to life.
 To say yes to the struggle that is life.
 To avoid nihilism Nietzsche believed we had to avoid the temptation of contentment.

 Nietzsche, having been born into a religiously Protestant (Lutheran) family had a paradoxical relationship with Christianity.
 In his elaborate system, Nietzsche considered himself the Prophet of Life.
 He also considered himself, paradoxically, a true disciple of Jesus insofar that the message of Jesus was about life.
 He also thought the best form of Christianity, found in Catholicism rather than Protestantism, was his real enemy because Catholic Christianity was close to the truth but made a major mistake in saying that one could have happiness through union with the Good, True, and Beautiful.
 Since the Transcendent doesn’t exist people deceive themselves into thinking that they have achieved union with the Good, True, and Beautiful, thereby ceasing their struggle to overcome sin.
 Nietzsche, in this manner, thought that the best strand of Christianity (Catholicism) occupied the middle tier (mittel mensch; “middle man”) between the übermensch (overman) and the letzter mensch (last man).
 Why?
 Because through Christianity’s doctrine of Original Sin, sin had taken away life and thereby had to be struggled against.
-While there was no God, in the Christian understanding of God, this idea nevertheless gave Christians something to struggle against in order to say yes to life.
-Thus, they were better than liberals and communists, infected by hedonistic consumeristic philosophy (Nietzsche felt that socialist and communist philosophy was simply a more benign version of liberal consumeristic materialism), who didn’t struggle for life but simply wanted material comfort and equality in life.
+As one scholars says of Nietzsche, “For Nietzsche, the Saint is an archetype of the will to power” (the will to power over sin, to transcend one’s fallen nature to glorification in sainthood).
+While there was no God, in the Christian understanding of God, saintliness and sin, this idea gave Christians something to struggle against in order to say yes to life.
+Their mistake, however, was to see union with God as the end of struggle, the end of self-overcoming.
+Thus, Christians were better than liberals and communists, infected by hedonistic consumeristic philosophy (Nietzsche felt that socialist and communist philosophy was simply a more benign version of liberal consumeristic materialism), who didn’t struggle for life but simply wanted material comfort and equality in life.
 (But Nietzsche’s greater enemy of the two were the bourgeois liberals rather than the yearning proletariat, who, like Christians, still retained a sense of struggle in the sense of want for redistribution and recognition.)

 Anyway, Nietzsche saw all of these philosophies as offering contentment to life.
 This is why they were ultimately nihilistic.
 One had to embrace, vigorously, life itself.
 That meant that as long as one lived, one could never be satisfied with contentment, for in that contentment one ceased the struggle that was life and thereby subjected himself to death.
 He ceased self-overcoming.